Philip Guston: WPA murals

-In September 1935, at 22 years of age, he moved to New York where he worked as an artist in the WPA program during the Great Depression.
-In 1937, he married artist and poet Musa McKim, whom he first met at Otis, and they collaborated on several WPA murals.
+In September 1935, aged 22, Guston moved to New York, where he worked as an artist in the WPA program during the Great Depression.
+In 1937, he married the artist and poet Musa McKim, whom he first met at Otis, and they collaborated on several WPA murals.
 During this period his work included strong references to Renaissance painters such as Piero della Francesca, Paolo Uccello, Masaccio, and Giotto.
 He was also influenced by American Regionalists and Mexican mural painters.
 In 1938 he painted a post office mural in the US post office in Commerce, Georgia, entitled Early Mail Service and the Construction of Railroads, and in 1944, he completed a mural for the Social Security building in Washington, D.C.